 - Flimsy watch band material

 - Only two colour choices

-In addition to regular GPS tracking, you’ll set GPS boundaries to keep your kids safe.
+In addition to regular GPS tracking pendant for child, you’ll set GPS boundaries to keep your kids safe.
 You’ll get an automatic alert if they cross boundaries.

 The most common complaint from parents is that the band was made from cheap material or was too easy for their kids to get rid of.